 It was overthinking at its finest, and it led me to be pretty intense in texting the person over the next couple of weeks.
 Fortunately, this situation turned out well; the person and I became good friends and still talk a couple of times a week.

-But in my experience, overthinking rarely turns out like that.
-Typically, overthinking leads me to do dumb things.
+But in my experience, it rarely does turn out like that.
+Typically, it leads me to do dumb things.
 I have an example of that happening in my life, too.

 I used to have a friend I called my best friend.
 I spoke to her at least three times a day every day, and I loved the sense of closeness and intimacy I felt with her.